grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 {{% admonition type="note" %}}

-Grafana Alerting does not support semi-relative time ranges.
+Grafana Alerting doesn't support semi-relative time ranges.

 {{% /admonition %}}

 You can also use the absolute time range settings to set a semi-relative time range.
 Semi-relative time range dashboards are useful when you need to monitor the progress of something over time, but you also want to see the entire history from a starting point.

-Set a semi-relative time range by setting the start time to an absolute timestamp and the end time to a “now” that is relative to the current time.
+Set a semi-relative time range by setting the start time to an absolute timestamp and the end time to a “now” that's relative to the current time.
 For example:

 **Start time:** `2023-05-01 00:00:00`